Music-Thanatology Training and Certification Preparation Program

 Includes a year-long study of basic anatomy and physiology, and an exploration of various phenomenological approaches to understanding the conscious human body.

-Supports students in developing their own contemplative practices and communication skills to meet the challenges of encountering death and dying in the clinical setting.
+Supports students in developing their own contemplative practices and communication skills to meet the challenges of encountering dying and death in the clinical setting.

 Focuses on development of professionalism to prepare students to work within various clinical settings and healthcare teams.

-Presents a study of historical, contemporary, and cultural practices around death and dying.
-Includes the study of the psychospiritual dimensions of palliative and end of life care.
+Presents a study of historical, contemporary, and cultural practices around dying and death.
+Includes the study of the psychospiritual dimensions of palliative and end-of-life care.

 As the keystone of music-thanatology training, the Clinical Internship integrates and puts into practice the learning from the didactic weekends, home study, and lessons.
 Each student will complete a 200+ hour clinical internship.
 During this extended clinical experience, students will work with an MTAI certified music-thanatologist mentor.
 Internship sites will be in hospitals and/or hospice settings, typically once a week for four to five hours.
 Work schedules and work sites vary.
 Students must pass a background check and drug screening, have personal health insurance, and current immunizations prior to the internship.